Reading the New Testament with Historical Clarity

 Josephus records:

-“Hyrcanus subdued all the Idumeans; and permitted them to stay in that country, if they would circumcise their genitals, and make use of the laws of the Jews; and they were so desirous of living in the country of their forefathers, that they submitted to the use of circumcision, and of the rest of the Jewish ways of living.”²
+“Hyrcanus subdued all the Idumeans; and permitted them to stay in that country, if they would circumcise their genitals, and make use of the laws of the Jews; and they were so desirous of living in the country of their forefathers, that they submitted to use of circumcision, and of the rest of the Jewish ways of living.3 4

-From this point forward, Idumeans were legally and socially regarded as Ioudaioi—Judaeans.
-This fact is not conjecture but explicit historical testimony.
-It is within this context that the Herodian dynasty emerged.
-Herod the Great, Rome’s client king over Judea, was Idumean by descent, not an Israelite, and owed his authority to Roman appointment rather than covenant lineage.³
+From this point forward, Idumeans were incorporated into Judaean society through enforced circumcision and adherence to Jewish law.
+While Josephus does not explicitly state that they were renamed Ioudaioi, he treats those who lived according to Jewish law and custom as Jews in practice.
+It is within this historical context that the Herodian dynasty arose.
+Herod the Great, Rome’s client king over Judea, was Idumean by descent, not an Israelite, and owed his authority to Roman appointment rather than covenant lineage.³5

 By the first century, therefore, the term “Jew” or “Judaean” encompassed multiple overlapping identities: descendants of Judah and Benjamin, Levitical families, post-exilic intermarried populations, and Edomite converts who had become politically and socially prominent.